Skip to content

 "Device not found"

-Problem: Parser couldn't match device name
+Parser couldn't match the device name.

 "Pin conflict detected"

-Problem: Multiple devices need same exclusive pin
+Multiple devices need the same exclusive pin.
+The system usually auto-resolves, but check:

 "Parsing failed"